Dota 2 Auto Chess Tips19 Apr 2019 0

 How a round works

-Dota Auto Chess is played in rounds, and each round has an order of events that take place each time:
+Dota Auto Chess is played in rounds, and each round has an order of events that take place the same way each time.

 Next is the Combat Phase, which is completely hands-off: Your formation of pieces will face off automatically against a copy of an opponent’s formation, or during specific rounds, against a group of neutral creeps or monsters.
 The opponent you draw each round is determined randomly, and it’s important to remember that this is a copy of an opponent’s board - the player you’re facing in any given round could be (and probably is, particularly in the early game) fighting someone else that round.